hummingbot/hummingbot-site/docs/scripts/smart-components.md

 `SmartComponentBase` is a base class you can use to build smart components that interact with the market in your own way.
 It helps manage trades and react to market events.

-Here's what you need to know about `SmartComponentBase`:
+Here are some key points about the `SmartComponentBase` class:

-- **Setup**: When you make a `SmartComponentBase` instance, it needs a strategy, a list of connectors, and an optional update frequency.
-The strategy guides the bot's trading, the connectors are the markets the bot works in, and the update frequency is how often the bot updates its status.
+- **Initialization**: When an instance of the class is created, it takes in a strategy, a list of connectors, and an optional update interval.
+The strategy is an instance of `ScriptStrategyBase` and it dictates the overall trading strategy of the bot.
+The connectors are names of the exchanges or markets the bot will operate in.
+The update interval is a float value that determines how often the control loop of the component updates (default is 0.5 seconds).

-- **Event Handlers**: `SmartComponentBase` uses `SourceInfoEventForwarder` objects to handle different trading events.

-- **Control Loop**: This is a loop that runs when you make a `SmartComponentBase` instance.
-It updates the bot's status at your set frequency and can start and stop methods.

-- **Market Interaction**: `SmartComponentBase` has methods for placing orders, checking prices, checking balances, and more.
+- **Event Forwarders**: The class uses `SourceInfoEventForwarder` objects to process various types of events related to trading, such as orders being created, filled, canceled, completed, or failed.
+These forwarders are used to handle events generated from the different markets the bot is operating in.

+- **Control Loop**: The class contains a control loop (a coroutine named `control_loop`) that is started when an instance is created.
+This loop continues running until it's terminated and while it's running, it calls the `control_task` method at the update interval defined during initialization.
+The control loop changes the status of the component and calls `on_start` and `on_stop` methods when it starts and stops respectively.

+- **Market Interactions**: The class has methods to interact with the markets, such as placing an order (`place_order`), getting the price of a trading pair (`get_price`), retrieving the order book (`get_order_book`), checking the balance of an asset (`get_balance`), getting available balance (`get_available_balance`), and getting active orders (`get_active_orders`).

-- **Event Processing**: There are methods for handling different types of events.
-These methods aren't built into the base class, so you have to implement them in a subclass.
+- **Event Processing**: There are also methods to process different types of events that the forwarders handle.
+These are `process_order_completed_event`, `process_order_created_event`, `process_order_canceled_event`, `process_order_filled_event`, and `process_order_failed_event`.
+These methods are currently not implemented in the base class and are expected to be implemented in a subclass.

-`SmartComponentBase` is designed to be subclassed.
-It's a key part of the Hummingbot library and helps create automated trading strategies.
+This class is designed to be subclassed, with subclasses providing specific implementations for things like the `control_task` method and the event processing methods.
+It's a key component of the Hummingbot library, providing a foundation for creating sophisticated, automated trading strategies.

-### Introduction to Position Executor
+## Position Executor

-The first Smart Component is the [PositionExecutor](https://github.com/hummingbot/hummingbot/blob/master/hummingbot/smart_components/position_executor/position_executor.py).
-It's part of the Directional Framework that was introduced in version [1.13.0](/release-notes/1.13.0/#directional-framework).
-It works with [Candles Feed](./candles-feed.md) to help users create TA-based strategies.
+The first Smart Component is the [PositionExecutor](https://github.com/hummingbot/hummingbot/blob/master/hummingbot/smart_components/position_executor/position_executor.py), part of the Directional Framework introduced in version [1.13.0](/release-notes/1.13.0/#directional-framework) that combines this feature along with [Candles Feed](./candles-feed.md) to let users create TA-based strategies.

-The PositionExecutor uses a strategy and `PositionConfig` as input. `PositionConfig` is a new data type that has the information needed to start a directional position on an exchange.
-We plan to expand this to spot exchanges in the future.
+This component receives as input the strategy and `PositionConfig`, a new data type that includes the information needed to start a directional position on a perpetuals exchange that utilizes the [triple barrier method](https://www.mlfinlab.com/en/latest/labeling/tb_meta_labeling.html) popularized in [Advances in Financial Machine Learning](https://www.wiley.com/en-us/Advances+in+Financial+Machine+Learning-p-9781119482086) by Martin Prado.

+In future releases, we aim to extend this component to spot exchanges.

-You can learn how to use this feature in a recent [community call](/#community-calls):
+Watch this recording from a recent [community call](/#community-calls) to learn how to use this feature:

 <iframe style="width:100%; min-height:400px;" src="https://www.youtube.com/embed/X63rACPjtUE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-#### Getting Started with PositionExecutor

-`PositionExecutor` inherits from `SmartComponentBase` and uses its basic functions for exchange interactions.
-When you create an instance, it needs a strategy and a `PositionConfig`.
+### Class Initializer

+The `PositionExecutor` class inherits from `SmartComponentBase`, which provides basic functionalities for interacting with exchanges.

+When an instance of `PositionExecutor` is created, it expects two arguments:

+- `strategy`: an instance of `ScriptStrategyBase` that defines the trading strategy.
+- `position_config`: an instance of `PositionConfig` that includes parameters such as trading pair, amount, entry price, etc.

-The `PositionExecutor` checks if at least one of the `take_profit`, `stop_loss`, or `time_limit` parameters in `PositionConfig` is set.
-If not, it gives an error.
+The class initializer checks if at least one of the `take_profit`, `stop_loss`, or `time_limit` parameters in `position_config` is set.
+If not, it raises an error.
 It also checks if `time_limit_order_type` and `stop_loss_order_type` are market orders, as it currently only supports market orders for these parameters.

-#### Features of PositionExecutor
+It also initializes several instance variables related to order tracking.

+### Class Properties

-`PositionExecutor` has many properties that give information about the current trade, including:
+The `PositionExecutor` class includes many properties that return important information about the current trade.
+Some of these properties include:

 - `executor_status`: The current status of the executor.
 - `is_closed`: Whether the executor is closed.